 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More heavily discounted: Has been available for much longer (launched in March 2010).

-Reasons to prefer the Sony Alpha A7R III:
+Advantages of the Sony Alpha A7R III:

 - More detail: Has more megapixels (42.2 vs 39.5MP), which boosts linear resolution by 5%.